 The waitress put more whipped cream on the coffee than actual coffee.
 It wasn’t a bad thing, and I gladly took it all.
 The coffee itself was great too.
-As far as diner coffees go, it was definitely one of the best.
+As far as diner coffees go, it was one of the best.

-The Chestnut Diner and Bistro has a lot of unique options.
+The Chestnut Diner and Bistro menu has a lot of unique options.
 They also have both vegetarian and vegan options which can be tough to find in a diner.
-The pear and spinach salad sounded good to me, but I decided to make a last minute decision for the New York Omelet.
+The pear and spinach salad sounded good to me, but I decided to make a last-minute decision for the New York Omelet.
 The omelet was cooked well.
 The New York omelet was filled with applewood smoked bacon, mushrooms, ham, and Swiss.
 I enjoyed it and one of the better breakfasts I’ve had.

-Even though the Chestnut Diner was busy, our waitress was attentive and brought out drink refills.
+Even though the Chestnut Diner and Bistro was busy, our waitress was attentive and brought out drink refills.
 The food also came out surprisingly quickly.
 In fact, I’ve been to places with only a few parties that have come back slower.

 For my omelet and coffee, the cost was $11.

 Overall Thoughts/Summary of The Chestnut Diner and Bistro (Vineland):